ProjectValhalla/OdinMultiBootGuides/pages/installing_windows.md

 ## Returning to Android Only

-Boot the device into fastboot by powering off the device and ress Volume Down and Power until you see the Green START screen.
-Plug your device into your pc and run the restore.bat file in the custom_boot_1.0.2.10 folder.
+Boot the device into fastboot by powering off the device and press Volume Down and Power until you see the Green START screen.
+Plug your device into your pc and run the `restore.bat` file in the `custom_boot_1.0.2.10` folder.